shirishpandagare/shirishpandagare.github.io/_posts/2019-09-11-NLP_DeepLearning.md

 1. Design a model whose parameters are the word vectors.
 2. Train this model on a certain dataset with an objective.
-3. At every iteration, we shall evaluate the errors, follow an update rule which penalizes the model parameters that caused the error.
+3. At every iteration, we shall evaluate the errors, penalize the model parameters that caused the error using update rule.
 4. Thus we will learn our word vectors.